magento/merchdocs/src/marketing/price-rules-cart-create.md

 1. Test the rule to make sure that it works correctly.

     Price rules are automatically processed with other system rules each night.
 When you create a new price rule, allow enough time for it to get into the system.
 Then, test the rule to make sure that it works correctly.
-As new rules are added, Magento recalculates the prices and the priorities accordingly.
+As new rules are added, Commerce recalculates the prices and the priorities accordingly.

 ## Field Descriptions